 Now that you’re absolutely convinced that you want to get married in the Appalachian Mountains, you’re probably wondering when the best time to get married up here is.

-If you didn’t know, the Appalachian Mountains are actually considered a temperate rainforest!
-Which basically means that at any given moment we could see a complete change in the weather.
+The Appalachian Mountains are actually considered a temperate rainforest (if you didn’t know) Which means that at any given moment you could see a complete change in the weather.

-The high country, and Boone in partiular, receives more snow than the rest of NC.
-If you’re coming from lower elevations, make sure you’re prepared to drive on a little bit of snow during the winter!
-Snow tires aren’t required (this isn’t Colorado), but tires with good tread are really good to have.
+Boone in particular receives more snow than the rest of NC.
+If you’re coming from lower elevations, make sure you’re prepared to drive on a little bit of snow during the winter.

-Heads up that snow will also cause the Blue Ridge Parkway to close down!
-If you’re hoping to take engagement photos or elope on the parkway during the winter, it would be wise to go ahead and secure a backup location.
+Snow will also cause the Blue Ridge Parkway to close down.
+If you’re wanting to take engagement photos or elope on the blue ridge parkway during the winter, it would be wise to go ahead and secure a backup location.

 Wet and Dry Seasons